Roof Replacement Cost in Mississippi in 2026

 How Much Does a New Roof Cost in Mississippi?

 A new roof in Mississippi can vary widely in cost because every home has a different roof shape, slope, access situation, exposure level, and existing roof condition.
-For many homes with architectural asphalt shingles, a practical 2026 planning range is approximately $6,000 – $18,500, while larger or more complex roofs can cost more.
+For many homes with architectural asphalt shingles, a practical 2026 planning range is approximately $6,000 to $18,500, while larger, steeper, more complex, or premium-system roofs can cost more.

 Average Roof Replacement Cost in Mississippi in 2026